Axis2 Web service and Tomcat Manager

 Architecture

-The Apache and Tomcat servers can be on the same server or on different servers, this can be confusing once you gain commands execution on the Tomcat server and realize that its configuration does not match what you see on the Apache's end.
+The Apache and Tomcat servers can be on the same server or on different servers, this can be confusing once you gain command execution on the Tomcat server and realize that its configuration does not match what you see on Apache's end.

 There are two common ways to "proxy" requests from Apache to Tomcat:

-• http_proxy: the requests are forwarded to Tomcat using the HTTP protocol;
+: the requests are forwarded to Tomcat using the HTTP protocol.ajp13

-• ajp13: the requests are forwarded to Tomcat using the AJP13 protocol.
-This configuration is used in this exercise using the Apache module mod_jk.
+: the requests are forwarded to Tomcat using the AJP13 protocol (this configuration is used in this exercise using the Apache modulemod_jk

-Here, the page's title gives away that Tomcat is involved in this web stack, however, the HTTP headers only give information on the Apache server in front of it:
+Here, the page's title reveals that Tomcat is involved in this web stack; however, the HTTP headers only provide information about the Apache server in front of it:

 % telnet vulnerable 80